Extracting Java class information from AOT-compiled binary files

 ./build.sh

-After relatively long compilation time and significant memory consumption, we can obtain an AOT-compiled Java program in the target directory.
+After a relatively long compilation time and a large amount of memory consumption, we can obtain an AOT-compiled Java program in the target directory.
 This is a standalone binary file that can run independently without any dependencies.

-petclinic-jpa is a program compiled with AOT and can be run directly
+petclinic-jpa is a program compiled by AOT and can run directly

-Extracting Java class information from binary files compiled from AOT
+Extract Java class information from AOT compiled binary files

-Java code protection has always been a very difficult problem in the past.
-AOT is also considered as a solution for Java code protection.
-Unfortunately, many Java programs cannot be separated from the framework now.
+Java code protection has always been a very difficult problem in the past, and AOT is also considered a solution for Java code protection.
+Unfortunately, many Java programs now cannot separate from the framework.
 Due to the complexity of the framework, even programs compiled by AOT must include class information in the final generated binary file.
-In fact, the class files are neatly arranged in the resource area of the binary file.
+The class files are actually neatly arranged in the resource area of the binary file.

-The following tool can scan and extract class information from AOT-compiled binary files.
+The following tools can scan and extract class information from AOT-compiled binary files

 https://github.com/3-keys/binary-classfile-reader